AustinLimanek/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/readme-datastructures/graphreadme.md

 - [x] Graph has the appropriate size regardless of the number of edges add to the graph
 - [x] The output of printBFS matches the number of vertices in the graph
 - [x] Breadth first search order is achieved

+### Day 3 - Trip Cost

+- [x] returns null if the input array is empty or does not have a matching name with that of the graph
+- [x] returns the total cost of trip for one way, two-way, and many linked destination trips
+- [x] single city itinerary returns null